tcasteli/cordova-plugin-oauth/README.md

     var endpoint = 'https://accounts.google.com/o/oauth2/v2/auth?....';
     window.open(endpoint, 'oauth:google', '');
     ```

-    By default, the plugin registers the app ID as a scheme to be used as the
-    OAuth callback URL, and expects a host of `oauth_callback` (i.e., if your
-    app's ID is `com.example.foo`, your OAuth redirect URL should be
-    `com.example.foo://oauth_callback`).

 2. The plugin will open the OAuth login page in a new browser window.